 has been said that to have nothing is to have carrots.
 And it could easily be added that to have nothing is to have celery—a whole, limping head of it fading in the refrigerator, abandoned post-soffrito.
 But celery is an herbaceous, crunchy, vibrantly green asset to your fridge arsenal.
 Here are a few ideas for how not to lose your head:

 Shave the head up with apples or fennel (or both!) for

 risotto that uses both the stalks and the leaves.
 Braise it into something you barely recognize by

 braising it (and adding pancetta).
 Or smooth out its edges in a creamy, buttery

-- Use the leaves in an
+unexpected gratin.
+Use the leaves in an

 updated chicken salad, with grapes, of course.

-- Let it bring crunchiness to an
+Let it bring crunchiness to an

-- Or simply add a stalk or two to your morning green juice for a bright-green note.
+granita.
+Or simply add a stalk or two to your morning green juice for a bright-green note.

-- You likely don't need an excuse to make up a batch Bloody Marys, but if you do—well, a celery stick is the ideal garnish. ( Pickled stalks are a good option, too.)
+need an excuse to make up a batch Bloody Marys, but if you do—well, a celery stick is the ideal garnish. ( Pickled stalks are a good option, too.)
 And no shame for classic ants-on-a-log, either.
 It might be the perfect (if not the quietest) cure for the hangries.

 What are your best celery-finishing strategies?
 Share them in the comments.